Denzy7/dengine/README.md

 # dengine
-Lightweight Renderer and Engine
+Lightweight Graphics Engine

 # building
 - **Desktop** (Linux, Windows) : Build with CMake.
-For Windows, MinGW is highly recommended. *Haven't tested on MSVC*
+For Windows, MinGW is highly recommended. *Haven't tested on MSVC with C99*

 	- Clone the repo: